Hassan-Osama/Competitive-Programing-RoadMap/Week 1/README.md

 # Week 1 Problems

-This file contains the links to the problems solved in Week X.
+This file contains the links to the problems solved in Week 1.

 1. [Wrong Subtraction](https://codeforces.com/problemset/problem/977/A)
 2. [Remove Duplicates](https://codeforces.com/problemset/problem/978/A)